Unleash/unleash-client-java/README.md

 >
 > If you're using `MoreOperations`, custom or fallback strategies, subscribers or bootstrapping, please see the full [migration guide](v10_MIGRATION_GUIDE.md) for details.
 If you use GraalVM or Quarkus, please hold off on upgrading to v10, support is planned but not implemented.

+## Java Version Compatibility

+As of version 10.2.3, this library requires Java 11 or newer.

+- Java 8+ is supported on versions 10.2.2 and below

+- Java 11+ is supported starting from 10.2.3

+If you're using Java 8, please pin your dependency to 10.2.2 or earlier.

 ## Getting started

 This section shows you how to get started quickly and explains some common configuration scenarios.
 For a full overview of Unleash configuration options, check out [the _Configuration options_ section](#configuration-options).